 - Use Pavlok’s wearable to beat your bad habits!

 - Digital Health app Cutback Coach raises $3.1 million to promote healthier drinking habits

 Have you heard of trichotillomania or dermatillomania?
 Both are known as “body-part repetitive behaviors”—in this case, hair pulling and skin pulling.

-The bracelet from HabitAware and its companion app helps users recognize these repetitive habits.
+The bracelet from HabitAware and its companion app help users recognize these repetitive habits.

 The company received FCC approval this week for its new Keen2 bracelet.
 The company had announced the new Keen2 model in November 2020.

 The new model from HabitAware comes with a list of improvements over the last model:

 - Improved gesture detection

 - Habit Reversal Therapy, including gamified awareness training system (in-app purchase)

 - Step tracking